-Note: The touchscreen should be calibrated before initial use.
-See "Touchscreen Calibration" in Chapter 3, "System Configuration".

-Note: Always use the point of the stylus for tapping or making strokes on the display.
+- Note: The touchscreen should be calibrated before initial use.
+See "Touchscreen Calibration" in Chapter 3, "System Configuration". - Note: Always use the point of the stylus for tapping or making strokes on the display.
 Never use an actual pen, pencil or sharp object to write on the touchscreen.

-The touchscreen input performs the same function as the mouse that is used to point to and click elements on a desktop computer.
+The touchscreen input performs the same function as the mouse that is used to point to and click elements on a desk top computer.
 A stylus is used in the same manner as a mouse - single tap or double tap to select menu options, drag the stylus across text to select, hold the stylus down to activate slider bars, etcetera.
+Right click is accomplished via a tap and hold on the touchscreen.